How To Build A Piano Teacher or Music School Website in 2024

 I also believe you give visitors the best experience if you display your rates online.
 You don’t have a competitive advantage by hiding your rates - these are music lessons, not B2B SaaS products.
 It will save you from having to answer hundreds of emails inquiring about rates.
 If you charge significantly more than other teachers in your area, then it might be better for you to save the conversation about pricing until after you’ve had a chance to sell yourself to your leads.

-How To “Optimize” Your Music Teacher Web Design For Google
+How to Optimize Your Music Teacher Web Design for Google

 Mobile-Friendliness